 -

-After viewing the movie in the Visitor Center, go up to the tel via the modern wooden walkway to the Entrance Gate of the fortress.
+After viewing the movie in the Visitor Center, proceed to the tel via the modern wooden walkway to the Entrance Gate of the fortress.
 On your way, note the dirt and stone ramp against the southern wall.
 This was constructed by the Assyrians as part of their successful siege of the city.

 The Israelite city was heavily fortified with a 6-meter-wide wall, beneath which was a steep artificial slope built of stones and bricks (called a glacis) to prevent an enemy from scaling the walls.
 There was also another wall at the middle of the slope and a moat at the base of the city wall.